Ourasi

 Ourasi (7 April 1980 – 12 January 2013) was a chestnut French Trotter.
 He earned $2,913,314 during his career.
 His harness racing victories included three consecutive Prix d'Amérique at Vincennes, the second by approximately 18 lengths.
-Ourasi is considered by many to be the horse of the century.
+Ourasi is considered to be the horse of the century.
 He won more than 50 consecutive races.
 Jean-René Gougeon (who died in July 2008), his trainer and driver, won the "Prix d'Amérique" with Ourasi 3 times.
-Ourasi won the "Prix d'Amérique" a fourth time with Minou Gougeon, the brother of Jean René Gougeon, who had had a stroke.
+Ourasi won the "Prix d'Amérique" a fourth time with Michel "Minou" Gougeon (the brother of Jean René Gougeon) as driver.

 Background

-Ourasi was born in Normandy in a small stud belonging to Raoul Ostheimer and Rachel Tessier.
+Ourasi was born at the Haras de Saint-Georges, in Saint-Étienne-l'Allier, into a small stud belonging to Raoul Ostheimer and Rachel Tessier.
 He was sired by Greyhound F out of Fleurasie by Remember F (his sire was not the illustrious American trotter of the same name).

 Racing record

 When Ourasi was 2 years old, he made his racing debut.
 He was trained by Rachel Ostheimer and driven by Raoul Ostheimer, who was deaf.

-At the beginning of 1989, when Ourasi was 9 years old and trying to win his fourth Prix d'Amérique.
-The French president, François Mitterrand, came to see the race.
+At the beginning of 1989, when Ourasi was 9 years old and trying to win his fourth Prix d'Amérique, the French president, François Mitterrand, came to see the race.
 Few expected Ourasi to lose.
 However, he finished third behind "Queila Gédé" and "Potin d'Amour".

-On 28 January 1990, Ourasi broke the Prix d'Amérique's record.
+On January 28, 1990, Ourasi broke the Prix d'Amérique's record.

 Retirement

 After mating with 130 mares from France, Scandinavia, and the United States, Ourasi produced only 8 foals from his first year at stud.
-Specialists were called from the around the world, but nothing could be done, and within 10 years, Ourasi produced just 38 foals.
-None of these foals became a champion.
+Specialists were called from around the world, but nothing could be done, and within 10 years, Ourasi produced just 38 foals.
+None of these foals became champions.

 Death

-Ourasi was put down on 12 January 2013, after a brief spell of sickness, which had prevented him from eating for several days.
+On January 12, 2013, Ourasi was euthanized following a brief period of illness.
+According to Pierre Lamy, the owner of the farm where Ourasi was kept, he hadn't eaten for over 4 days and refused to sleep before being put down.
+He is buried at Haras de Gruchy in Calvados.

+Statue

+In June 2014, a year after the death of Ourasi, a life-sized statue was unveiled at the Hippodrome de Vincennes in his honour.
+Created by sculptor Arnaud Kasper over the span of eight months, the monument weighs over 600 kg and stands at 2.20m tall.
+It was entirely financed by the LeTrot Company and revealed to the public on June 22 at 4 PM in the presence of Dominique de Bellaigue, president of LeTrot, and Michel "Minou" Gougeon, the rider who led Ourasi to his fourth Prix d'Amérique victory in 1990.